Butterfly savanna beginning to take wing at Keystone Ancient Forest

-Rolling, manicured park lawns like that require fertilizers and pesticides, regular mowing and watering and all manner of hands-on care that is antithetical to the simple, sparse needs of birds and bees.
+Rolling, manicured park lawns like that require fertilizers and pesticides, regular mowing and watering and all manner of hands-on care that is antithetical to the simple, sparse needs of butterflies and bees.

 But Medlin also knows that those tiny pollinators, long seen as harbingers of spring, also serve as something of a “canary in the coal mine” with regard to the devastating effects of climate change.